Franciline/Voting-Site/README.md

 # Voting-Site
+Group project made in L2
-Project made L2, creating a site where the user can simulate a voting election, and check the results based on different voting methods
+The goal is to create a site where the user can simulate a voting election, and check the results based on different voting methods